 The petitioners' committee withdraws the petition; or

-Election results sustaining the ordinance have been certified by the St. Louis County Board of Election Commissioners.
+Election results sustaining the ordinance have been certified by the St. Louis County Board of Elections.

 Section 9.7 ACTION ON PETITIONS.

 ACTION BY BOARD OF ALDERMEN.
 When an initiative or referendum petition has been finally determined sufficient, the Board of Aldermen shall promptly consider the proposed initiative ordinance in the manner provided in Section 3.10(f) of this Charter, or reconsider the referred ordinance by voting on its repeal.
 If the Board of Aldermen fails to adopt a proposed initiative ordinance without any change in substance within sixty (60) days or fails to repeal the referred ordinance within thirty (30) days after the date the petition was finally determined sufficient, at the next meeting thereafter it shall submit the proposed or referred ordinance to the voters of the city, in accordance with the provisions of Section 9.7 (b) of this Charter.